ursaturnine/MasterMind-Game/README.md

 Packages:
-- click for command line interfaces
+- click to provide a command line interface for the optionsMenu module
 - requests to make an API request
+- colorama for coloring prompts and output

 Set-Up: